investian/investian.in/content/pages/index.md

         media_width: fifty
       - title: Hands-on approach to analyze financial reports
         content: >
-          For individuals, equity trading is generally synonymous to speculation & involves complex trading charts and indicators that later becomes obsolete.
           And this myth has to be broken.

           At Stock Pitch Club, our core philosophy involves in-depth fundamental